motion/orbit/next.md

+# next

+* weekend:
+  * biz:
+    * setup list of people to reach out to cold
+      * spacex, bloomberg, bigger finance cos in ny
+  * dev:
+    * real titles
+    * polish app for productionize a little
+    * productionize app for matt/kevin
+    * reach: auto-update

 # biz

-* nick agreement
 * demo/talk to spacex
 * demo/talk to bloomberg
-* demo/talk to vc fund
 * cofounder find

 # website

-* simpler italian theme and better messaging / new font
+* have a layer/producthunt like landing page for mailing list
-* Mobile fixes
+* fossa/expensify logo/quote
 * Blog - one post: noise or customer success
-* purchase page
 * company logos (after sending to people)
-* <Parallax> move Search and Augmented Intelligence sections

 # dev

+* some small explore page improvements
 * fix directory showing profile card
 * hmr dehydrate/hydrate
 * types for .provide, .attach, and view()